History of fire safety legislation in the United Kingdom: Penalties

 Enforcement action has been taken by many fire authorities.
 Several owners, and landlords have been taken to court, and heavily fined.
-A growing number of landlords have been jailed, for persistent breaches of the Fire Safety Order.
+A growing number of landlords have been jailed, for persistent breaches of the Regulatory Reform (Fire Safety) Order 2005.

-Crown Courts may imprison the responsible person for up to two years for each breach of any of the Fire Safety Order's articles, and/or impose fines of up to £10,000 for each breach of any of the Fire Safety Order's articles, on individuals.
-Crown Courts may impose Unlimited fines on any company, breaching the requirements and legal duties imposed by the Fire Safety Order 2005.
-Fines of £300,000 to £400,000 have already been imposed on two major companies for their corporate fire safety failings under the RR (FS) O 2005.
+The Crown Court may imprison the responsible person for up to two years for each breach of any of the Regulatory Reform (Fire Safety) Order 2005's articles, and/or impose fines of up to £10,000 for each breach of any of the Regulatory Reform (Fire Safety) Order 2005's articles, on individuals.
+The Crown Court may impose Unlimited fines on any company, breaching the requirements and legal duties imposed by the Regulatory Reform (Fire Safety) Order 2005.
+Fines of £300,000 to £400,000 have already been imposed on two major companies for their corporate fire safety failings under the Regulatory Reform (Fire Safety) Order 2005.
 In addition to these fines, the legal costs of bringing the successful prosecution may also be recovered from the convicted 'fire criminal'.

 Every "real" fire is now followed up by the local fire authority's fire safety inspectors.

 Case law

-The English Court of Appeal, on 16 June 2010, upheld a Crown Court's fine of £400,000 (with additional legal costs of £150,000) against New look Retailers Ltd. Following a major fire in the New Look Oxford Street shop, whilst no one was hurt, the building was lost and Oxford Street was closed for two days.
+The English Court of Appeal, on 16 June 2010, upheld a Crown Court fine of £400,000 (with additional legal costs of £150,000) against New look Retailers Ltd. Following a major fire in the New Look Oxford Street shop, whilst no one was hurt, the building was lost and Oxford Street was closed for two days.

 Scotland and Northern Ireland

-The equivalent legislation in Scotland to the Regulatory Reform Order is the Fire (Scotland) Act 2005.
-Its scope (in Scotland) covers what the RRO and the Fire and Rescue Services Act 2004 covers in England and Wales.
+The equivalent legislation in Scotland to the Regulatory Reform (Fire Safety) Order 2005 is the Fire (Scotland) Act 2005 (asp 5).
+Its scope (in Scotland) covers what the Regulatory Reform (Fire Safety) Order 2005 and the Fire and Rescue Services Act 2004 cover in England and Wales.
 Part 3 of the act deals specifically with fire safety.
-In October 2006, the Fire Safety (Scotland) Regulations 2006 SI 456 also came into effect.
+In October 2006, the Fire Safety (Scotland) Regulations 2006 (SSI 2006/456) also came into effect.
 Legislation in Scotland relating to fire and rescue services and fire safety comes under the auspices of the Scottish Government.

-In Northern Ireland, the equivalent legislation is the Fire and Rescue Services (Northern Ireland) Order 2006 SI No 1254 (NI9) (it is a statutory instrument).
+In Northern Ireland, the equivalent legislation is the Fire and Rescue Services (Northern Ireland) Order 2006 (SI 2006/1254) (NI9) (it is a statutory instrument).